Ganeshuthiravasagam/Siri-WhatsApp/README.md

-### Siri-WhatsApp
+## Siri-WhatsApp

-Automatic whatsapp msg sender using siri
+Automatic WhatsApp msg sender using siri

+For the romantic female voice of siri I have imported a python library speech_recognition